 The EV industry is highly competitive, with both traditional automakers and newcomers vying for market share.
 Legacy automakers such as General Motors, Volkswagen, and Ford are pivoting and investing heavily while pure-play Tesla currently dominates.
 There are also other newcomers such as Fisker, Rivian, and many more that provide stiff competition.
 Lucid will face an uphill battle to gain market share.

-The company’s valuation of roughly $24 billion without having delivered a single car is high and may cause concern for some investors.
+The company's valuation of roughly $39 billion, as of October 5, without having delivered a single car is high and may cause concern for some investors.
 It also plans to scale up from less than 1,000 deliveries in 2021 to 251,000 by 2026, and this mass-market production will be a challenge.